Bira/octopus-carnival/_drafts/wir-mm-4e-orcus.md

 The most powerful among Orcus' priesthood are given the knowledge to summon as Aspect of Orcus, a miniature version of the demon lord himself created from his power.
-Aspects have no mental link of any kind to the original, though they have the same personality and goals.
+Aspects have no mental link of any kind to the original, though they have the same personality.
 They usually disappear when the task for which they were conjured is done.

 ## The Numbers